Menachem Begin: 1948 Palestine war

 In the years following the establishment of the State of Israel, the Irgun's contribution to precipitating British withdrawal became a hotly contested debate as different factions vied for control over the emerging narrative of Israeli independence.
-Begin resented his being portrayed as a belligerent dissident.
+Begin resented his portrayal as a belligerent dissident.

-Altalena and the 1948 Arab–Israeli War
+Altalena Affair

 After the Israeli Declaration of Independence on 14 May 1948 and the start of the 1948 Arab–Israeli War, Irgun continued to fight alongside Haganah and Lehi.
 On 15 May 1948, Begin broadcast a speech on radio declaring that the Irgun was finally moving out of its underground status.
-On 1 June Begin signed an agreement with the provisional government headed by David Ben-Gurion, where the Irgun agreed to formally disband and to integrate its force with the newly formed Israel Defense Forces (IDF), but was not truthful of the armaments aboard the Altalena as it was scheduled to arrive during the cease-fire ordered by the United Nations and therefore would have put the State of Israel in peril as Britain was adamant the partition of Jewish and Arab Palestine would not occur.
+On 3 June Begin signed an agreement with the provisional government headed by David Ben-Gurion, where the Irgun agreed to formally disband and to integrate its force with the newly formed Israel Defense Forces (IDF), but was not truthful of the armaments aboard the Altalena as it was scheduled to arrive during the cease-fire ordered by the United Nations and therefore would have put the State of Israel in peril as Britain was adamant the partition of Jewish and Arab Palestine would not occur.
 This delivery was the smoking gun Britain would need to urge the UN to end the partition action.

 Intense negotiations between representatives of the provisional government (headed by Ben-Gurion) and the Irgun (headed by Begin) followed the departure of Altalena from France.
 Among the issues discussed were logistics of the ship's landing and distribution of the cargo between the military organizations.
 Whilst there was agreement on the anchoring place of the Altalena, there were differences of opinion about the allocation of the cargo.
 Ben-Gurion agreed to Begin's initial request that 20% of the weapons be dispatched to the Irgun's Jerusalem Battalion, which was still fighting independently.
 His second request, however, that the remainder be transferred to the IDF to equip the newly incorporated Irgun battalions, was rejected by the Government representatives, who interpreted the request as a demand to reinforce an "army within an army."

 The Altalena reached Kfar Vitkin in the late afternoon of Sunday, 20 June.
 Among the Irgun members waiting on the shore was Menachem Begin, who greeted the arrivals with great emotion.
 After the passengers had disembarked, members of the fishing village of Mikhmoret helped unload the cargo of military equipment.
 Concomitantly with the events at Kfar Vitkin, the government had convened in Tel Aviv for its weekly meeting.
 Ben-Gurion reported on the meetings which had preceded the arrival of the Altalena, and was adamant in his demand that Begin surrender and hand over all of the weapons:

 We must decide whether to hand over power to Begin or to order him to cease his separate activities.
 If he does not do so, we will open fire!
 Otherwise, we must decide to disperse our own army.